gmc-code/PC-app-development/docs/pyscript/elves.rst

 ---------------------

 | The html is below.
-| Note that is refers to a favicon.ico that is placed in the files section in the pyscirpt editor so it shows in a browser tab bar.
+| The favicon.ico is placed in the files section in the pyscript editor so it shows in a browser tab.

 .. code-block:: html